Step 3. Specify Cloud Repository Account

 If you have not set up credentials beforehand in the Cloud Credentials Manager, click the Manage cloud accounts link or click Add on the right to add the necessary credentials.

-- From the Data center region drop-down list, select the region type: Azure Global, Azure Germany, Azure China, Azure Government.
+- From the Region drop-down list, select the region type: Azure Global, Azure Germany, Azure China, Azure Government.